PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 #Use cases brief

-##Carpooling- Passanger POV
+##Carpooling- Passenger POV

 1. A student needs a ride going to a specific location
-2. They select the role of "Passanger"
+2. They select the role of "Passenger"
 3. Select the desired driver and gets sent to messages
-4. The driver and passanger agree to each other's conditions
+4. The driver and passenger agree to each other's conditions
 5. The student clicks confirm and reserves a spot

-### Passanger v.
-Passanger match
+### Passenger v.
+Passenger match
 1. Student 1 finds Student 2 going to the similar locations and times
 2. They agree to travel together through an alternate solution